nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 <br/>

 **Extended view:** Displays up to 2 weeks of timetable.
-* Extended view is applied to the most recent timetable command
+> :information_source: Extended view is applied to the most recent timetable command

 Format: